Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \section{RQ1: What types of security tasks have been facilitated by LLM-based approaches?}

 ~ This section delves into the detailed examination of LLM utilization across diverse security domains.
-We have classified them into six primary domains, aligning with the themes of the collected papers: software and system security, network security, information and content security, hardware security, and blockchain security, totaling 127 papers.
+We have classified them into six primary domains, aligning with the themes of the collected papers: software and system security, network security, information and content security, hardware security, and blockchain security, totaling 185 papers.
 Figure~\ref{fig2} visually depicts the distribution of LLMs within these six domains.
 Additionally, Table~\ref{tab2} offers a comprehensive breakdown of research detailing specific security tasks addressed through LLM application.
+We also analyze the recent and significant trend of employing LLM-based autonomous agents, which represent a paradigm shift from performing isolated tasks to orchestrating complex security workflows.

-The majority of research activity in the realm of software and system security, constituting around 59.84\% of the total research output, is attributed to the advancements made by code LLMs~\cite{sadik2023llm4code1,zheng2024llm4code2,zhang2024llm4code3} and the extensive applications of LLMs in software engineering~\cite{hou2024llm4se1}.
+The majority of research activity in the realm of software and system security, constituting around 63\% of the total research output, is attributed to the advancements made by code LLMs~\cite{sadik2023llm4code1,zheng2024llm4code2,zhang2024llm4code3} and the extensive applications of LLMs in software engineering~\cite{hou2024llm4se1}.
 This emphasis underscores the significant role and impact of LLMs in software and system security, indicating a predominant focus on leveraging LLMs to automate the handling of potential security issues in programs and systems.
-Approximately 17.32\% of the research focus pertains to network security tasks, highlighting the importance of LLMs in aiding traffic detection and network threat analysis.
-Information and content security activities represent around 14.17\% of the research output, signaling a growing interest in employing LLMs for generating and detecting fake content.
-Conversely, activities in hardware security and blockchain security account for approximately 4.72\% and 3.94\% of the research output, respectively, suggesting that while exploration in these domains has been comparatively limited thus far, there remains research potential in utilizing LLMs to analyze hardware-level vulnerabilities and potential security risks in blockchain technology.
+Approximately 14\% of the research focus pertains to network security tasks, highlighting the importance of LLMs in aiding traffic detection and network threat analysis.
+Information and content security activities represent around 12\% of the research output, signaling a growing interest in employing LLMs for generating and detecting fake content.
+Conversely, activities in hardware security and blockchain security account for approximately 5\% and 6\% of the research output, respectively, suggesting that while exploration in these domains has been comparatively limited thus far, there remains research potential in utilizing LLMs to analyze hardware-level vulnerabilities and potential security risks in blockchain technology.